Average IQ in the US 2026: Latest American IQ Statistics

 If you are seeking peace, personal growth, and inner change, Mindvalley, with a 50% discount, stands out as a smart choice that brings learning, clarity, and self-awareness together in one place.

-How The Average IQ Is Maintained?
+How Is the Average IQ Maintained?

 In conclusion, I hope you get your answer to “What is the average IQ in America?” which is 98, might not top global rankings, but it tells a story of resilience, diversity, and potential.